nikosxenakis/pumas_and_hares/README.md

 ## Third Party Tools

 * [Catch](https://catch-lib.net) for the test library
+Catch was chosen as the test library for this project as it is a simple, header only test framework with support for behavior driven development.
+As it has no external dependencies, Catch was easy to install start deveoping with.

 * [JSON](https://github.com/nlohmann/json) for the json parser library

 ## Running the tests